qiaoxueshi/EasySequence/README.md

 ### Transfer Protocol

-An object which conforms to `EZSTransfer` protocol can get an instance which transfer from `EZSequence`.
+An object which conforms to `EZSTransfer` protocol can get an instance which transfer from `EZSequence`.

 ```objective-c